 - Migration and transnational care over the life course

 - The value of ethnography in human development

-As the first AAGE conference to be held outside of North America and also the first to be held in cooperation with the Children and Youth Interest Group, this is certain to be a very exciting conference, and I hope there will be more collaboration in the future!
+As the first AAGE conference to be held outside of North America and also the first to be held in cooperation with the Children and Youth Interest Group, this was a very exciting conference, and I hope there will be more collaboration in the future!

 download the complete call for abstracts here

 Workshops are designed to introduce and enhance students’ and early career scholar’s knowledge of different career pathways and opportunities, and to encourage them to keep doing work in this field.
 There is no early registration for these, but in order to make room for all students who want to attend, we ask more established scholars to attend one of the parallel sessions during the afternoon of Day 1.

 Young Lives is an international study of childhood poverty following the lives of 12,000 children in Ethiopia, India (in the states of Andhra Pradesh and Telangana), Peru and Vietnam over 15 years.
 In this workshop, four YL researchers discuss the challenges and strategies for conducting multi-sited collaborative research with children and families.
 It will be of particular interest to students and early career researchers interested in development and social policy.

 Oxford Institute of Population Ageing is the the UK’s first population centre on the demography and economics of ageing populations.
 In this workshop, Prof. Jaco Hoffman will introduce some of the ways interdisciplinary research on age and the life course can impact social policy, focusing on the Sub-Saharan Africa.